Create your first JavaScript assignment

 The first step in setting up an assignment is to ensure that students can submit their code correctly.
 Because this example is straightforward and only requires a single solution file, we will offer the students the option to code in the CodeGrade Editor alongside the default File Uploader option.

-1. Navigate to the Assignment Management page by using the ⚙️ icon at the right-hand side of the page header on the submissions page.
+1. Navigate to the **Assignment Settings** by using the " :gear: Assignment settings" link at the right-hand side of the page menu on the submissions page.

 It is good practice to provide a template file when enabling the Editor so that your students don't have to create their own file.
 This also avoids the risk of students submitting a file with the wrong name.